 Amanda Haste is a British researcher and academic translator currently based in France, and has been President of NCIS since July 2015.
-After 20 years as a professional musician and music educator she resumed her studies and gained an MA in Musicology (with Distinction) in 1997 at the University of Exeter, and in 2009 was awarded her PhD in Musicology from the University of Bristol.
-She is an adjunct professor at Aix-Marseille University, where she teaches several courses in Translation and British Musical Culture and Expression at undergraduate and postgraduate level.
-Her research is multidisciplinary, and encompasses identity, gender studies, performativity and the intersections between music and spirituality in contemporary society.
+She spent 20 years as a professional musician and music educator, and holds an MA in Musicology (with Distinction) and a PhD in Musicology.
+She is an adjunct professor at Aix-Marseille University, where she teaches courses in Translation, and English as a Muscicological Language, at undergraduate and postgraduate level.
+Her research is multidisciplinary, and encompasses music, language, and identity; and the intersections between music and spirituality in contemporary society.
 She is currently researching the 'British Colony' in Marseille, drawing not only on historical sources but also on the ever-expanding literature on - and her own experience of - the issues faced by ex-patriates.

 As a freelance translator (French-English) and proofreader (French-English and English-English) Dr Haste specialises in academic, musical, historical and social sciences material.
 She holds the Diploma in Translation IoLET (Master's level) with Merit, is a member of the European Society of Translation Studies and of the prestigious Chartered Institute of Linguists in London, England; she currently teaches several courses in translation at Aix-Marseille University, France (for details see CV).
 She copy edited and proof read Villa-Lobos, the Music: An Analysis of His Style by L.M.
 Peppercorn, transl.
 Stefan de Haan (London: Kahn & Averill, 1991), and transcribed and translated archival material for the six-book series Convents in Exile 1600-1800, ed.
 Caroline Bowden (Pickering & Chatto, 2013).
-Her translations of academic articles in the fields of linguistics, nuclear science, biodiversity and energy production have been published in leading journals, and she has recently been engaged in translating or copy-editing grant applications and academic job applications for doctoral students in England, France and the U.S, as well as theses in history and culutural anthropology.
+Her translations of academic articles in the fields of music, linguistics, genealogy, climatology, biodiversity and energy production have been published in leading journals, and she has recently been engaged in translating or copy-editing grant applications and academic job applications for doctoral students in Europe, Asia and the U.S, as well as theses in history and cultural anthropology.

 Current research areas: